vjovanov/actormig/actor-migration.md

 4. `!? (msec: Long, msg: Any): Option[Any]` - should be replaced with `?(message: Any)(implicit timeout: Timeout): Future[Any]` and explicit blocking on the future.
 For example,`actor !? message` should be replaced with `Some((actor ?(message)(msec))())'.

-Other public methods are public just for purposes of actors DSL and can actually be used inside the actor definition.
+Other public methods are public just for purposes of actors DSL and can be used inside the actor definition.
+Therefore there is no need to migrate those methods in this phase.

+After migrating these methods you can run your test suite and the behavior of the system should remain the same.

-#### ActorRefs and Patern Matching
+#### ActorRefs and Pattern Matching

-### Changing to RichActor
+### 3. Changing to RichActor

-* All actors should be changed to `RichActor`
+At this point we have changed all actors to use the same Actor interface and made them be created through special factory methods and accessed through `ActorRef` interface.
+Now we need to change all actors to the `RichActor` class.
+This class behaves exactly the same like Scala `Actor` but provides methods that allow easy, step by step, migration to Akka behavior.
+To change your code base to the new type of actor all your actors should extend `RichActor`.
+Each, `class xyz extends Actor` should become `class xyz extends RichActor`.

+After this point you can run your test suite (assuming that you have one) and everything should work as before.

-### Act Method
+### 4. Act Method
 * Changing receive to cps based react
 * Warning about the continuation of react
 * Changing loop combinators to standard loops.

-### Linking and Unlinking
+#### Linking and Unlinking
 * Conversion to death watch and DeathPact from Akka

-### Fault Handling
+#### Fault Handling
-* Changing to fault handling in actor hierarchies
+In Scala Actors actor local fault handling was done using the method.

-### Changing the Imports and the build to Akka
+### 5. Changing the Imports and the build to Akka
+At this point your code is ready to operate on Akka actors.
+Now we can switch the actual jar from Scala Actors to Akka actors.
+After this change the compilation will fail due to different package names.
+We will have to change each imported actor from scala to Akka.
+Other than packages all class names completely match.
+To ease he complexity we provide the simple `bash` script (TODO link) that will change simple instances of import statements.
+If there are any special cases, text search and replace needs to be used.
+The table of conversions is presented below:

+1. TODO

+TODO write the script for changing imports if there are no corner cases.

-### Move as many actors as possible to standard Akka implementation
+### 6. Move as many actors as possible to standard Akka implementation
+Now that you have migrated your code base to Akka actors your actors should run one order of magnitude faster.
+Also, you can start exploring available functionality of Akka.
+To explore all the great features of Akka acotors visit their documentation site TODO link.
+Ideally all the changes we have made should be ironed out to function by Akka original design (without `RichActor`).
+Try changing your functionality to work with standard Akka actor.

+Written and implemented by: Vojin Jovanovic and Philipp Haller

+Report bugs at [Scala Bugtracker](https://issues.scala-lang.org/ "Scala issue reporting tool").
+During the RC release phase bugs will be fixed within several working days thus that would be the best time to try the migration on your application.